Fryuni/inox-tools/docs/src/content/docs/content-utils/integration.md

 ---
-title: Content Collections Utilities
+title: Integration Collections
 packageName: '@inox-tools/content-utils'
-description: Utilities to work with content collections on an Astro project from an integration or library.
+description: Utilities to work with content collections on an Astro project from an integration.
 ---

 ## Collection Injection